 I rented a kayak at Restaurant Casa Vela and paddled across the bay, where you can clamber around a second fortification.
 The forts aren’t ticketed or fenced off, so you can just freely explore them.
 Squint your eyes a little and you can picture its tumultuous history of pirates and galleons.

-Despite hosting a UNESCO World Heritage site, Portobelo is very low-key and not touristy.
+Despite hosting a UNESCO World Heritage site, Portobelo is quite basic and not touristy.
 Several unspoiled beaches that are unconnected by road are hidden beyond the bay.
 You can either rent a lancha (boat) or take a kayak there.

 I spent some time at Playa Huerta, which was teeming with life; I saw fishes jumping from the sea, cormorants watching for prey, crabs dispersing as I walked through the sand, and even a family of howler monkeys swinging from the treetops.

-Portobelo is a bit far away for just a day trip from Panama City (4 hours there and back is a lot), so it’s nice to stay a night.
-It’s a quiet and simple place and one of my favorite little spots in Panama.
+Portobelo is a bit far away for just a day trip from Panama City (4 hours there and back is a lot), so it’s nice to stay at least a night.

 From Portobelo’s harbor, you can also go on tours of the San Blas Islands, or even take the 5-day boat trip to Cartagena in Colombia, which is a popular trip among backpackers travelling through Latin America.

-Surfing hotspot and gateway to Coiba National Park
+Surfing hotspot and gateway to Coiba National Park, called the ‘Galapagos of Panama’

 This tiny beach town (population: ~350) sits just on the edge of Coiba National Park.
 Inside this marine park is a completely wild and protected island that is sometimes dubbed the ‘Galapagos of Panama’.